Skip to content

 Schema Defaults

 You can extract defaults from your schema to avoid duplicating them in code.
-The Cookiecutter template includes this helper.
+The generated project includes this helper.

 Schema Validation During Publication